verivital/hyst/README.md

 3) push changes to your fork
 4) issue pull request, we will review it and then approve if it looks good

-Please create unit tests and possibly regression tests for any changes submitted (e.g., see unit tests here: https://github.com/verivital/hyst/tree/master/src/java/com/verivital/hyst/junit and see regression tests here: https://github.com/verivital/hyst/tree/master/src/tests/regression ), this way we will know if we accidentally break any changes you've committed through other changes in Hyst.
+Please create unit tests and possibly integration tests for any changes submitted (e.g., see unit tests here: https://github.com/verivital/hyst/tree/master/src/java/com/verivital/hyst/junit and see integration tests here: https://github.com/verivital/hyst/tree/master/src/tests/integration ), this way we will know if we accidentally break any changes you've committed through other changes in Hyst.
+The easiest way to run all the tests is with ant.
+Do "ant test" in the src folder for this option.

 #### Code Quality: